Anzhela-Ostrovska1/recipe-app/README.md

 - Go to `yoursite.com/admin`
 - Enter the `ADMIN_PASSWORD` you set in the backend `.env`
-- You can now edit or delete any recipe
+- You can edit or delete any recipe, and update its category and author

 ---